LSBUGPG/movement-tutorial/README.md

     }
 ```

-Finally, to make this a correct program instruction as far as the c# language is concerned, we have to end the line with a semi-colon character:
+Finally, to make this a correct program instruction as far as the C# language is concerned, we have to end the line with a semi-colon character:

 ```cs
     // Update is called once per frame